kylegontjes/phyloAMR/README.md

 **Description**

-The R package, phylosuite, is a collection of phylogenetically-informed algorithms for analyzing genome-influenced traits, such as antibiotic resistance and infection severity.
+The R package, phylosuite, is a collection of phylogenetically informed algorithms for analyzing genome-influenced traits, such as antibiotic resistance and infection severity.

-This tool has three main workhorses:
+This tool's main workhorse is **asr_clustering_algorithm()**, which leverages ancestral state reconstruction to characterize the gain and loss of features across the phylogenetic tree.

-1. **asr_clustering_algorithm()**: An algorithm that leverages ancestral state reconstruction to evaluate the clustering of features across a phylogenetic tree
+Miscellaneous algorithms include:
-2. **nearest_neighbor_algorithm()**: An algorithm that permits the identification of an isolate's nearest neighbor on the phylogenetic tree
+1. **nearest_neighbor_algorithm()**: An algorithm that permits the identification of an isolate's nearest neighbor on the phylogenetic tree
-3. **permute_burden_algorithm()**: An algorithm that implements a permutation test to identify genes with elevated mutation frequency.
+2. **permute_burden_algorithm()**: An algorithm implementing a permutation test to identify genes with elevated mutation frequency.

 This package's suite of algorithms and workflows was developed to address numerous biological questions, including:
 1. How often does a genome-informed trait emerge and spread across a healthcare network?